corda/corda/docs/source/design/confidential-identities/design.md

    2. `IdentityServiceInternal.justVerifyAndRegisterIdentity`
    3. `IdentityServiceInternal.verifyAndRegisterIdentity` (all overloads)
    4. `IdentityServiceInternal.registerIdentity`

+2. Rename the existing mappings to better describe their contents:

+   1. `keysToParties` will now be called `keyToPartyAndCert`
+   2. `principalToParties` will now be called `nameToKey`

-2. Add a new `AppendOnlyPersistentMap` called `keyToPartyMapping` which should contain **all** public keys hashes mapped to the x500 name of the node where it is associated with.
+3. Add a new `AppendOnlyPersistentMap` called `keyToName` which should contain **all** public keys hashes mapped to the x500 name of the node where it is associated with.
 All legal identity keys as well as newly created anonymous keys should be stored in this map.